zirinisp/SlackKit/README.md

 )
 ```

-Run `swift-build` on your application’s main directory.
+Run `swift build` on your application’s main directory.

 To use the library in your project import it:
 ```